rooooolin/dirtree/README.md

 ### Directory Tree

 A tool that can generate a tree view, including the number and size of files in subdirectories, for a given set of directories.
+Shown as below:

 ![img](./asserts/img.png)